PerryXDeng/weaponizing_unicode/tf_cnn_siamese/README.md

 Model is largely implemented, except for regularizations and hyperparameter optimization, which will wait until the actual unicode dataset is ready.
 ## Todo
+separate exporting of twin and joined network models

-Xavier initialization
+xavier initialization

-Regularization if needed
+regularization if needed

 hyperparameter optimization if needed
 ## Issues
 TPU incompatability.
 Incorrectly calculated F1 score.